World Cup host Brazil struggles to fill stadiums

 Another major factor is security and comfort.
 Although tens of millions of Brazilians have entered the middle class in the past decade, many of them still cannot afford upwards of 100 reais a week to take a family to the stadium.

-Experts believe clubs will find it easier to lure fans into stadiums after the World Cup.
-Some 14 new arenas are scheduled to be opened by 2014 and with them will come a new level of security and comfort.

-Until then Brazilian teams would struggle to make football as appealing as a trip to the cinema, the beach or the shopping mall, said Cesar Gualdani, director of Stochos.

 “Brazil is the country of football because football is impregnated in our culture and history,” Gualdani said.
 “But when it comes to fans, that’s a title it is fighting for with lots of other countries.”
-(Editing by Clare Fallon)
+(Editing by Clare Fallon, Kieran Murray and Paul Simao)